 Sharon Parten Fowler is an adjunct assistant professor in the Department of Medicine, School of Medicine, at UT Health San Antonio.
 She earned a BA from Rice University and an MPH from the UTSPH in Houston.

-A study in the American Journal of Clinical Nutrition (opens in new tab), for example, found that cola (but not other carbonated beverages) was associated with low bone mineral density in women, because of the phosphoric acid it contains.
+Research suggest that drinking Diet Coke may come with some health risks.
+A study in the American Journal of Clinical Nutrition, for example, found that cola (but not other carbonated beverages) was associated with low bone mineral density in women, because of the phosphoric acid it contains.
 Similar results were seen for regular and Diet Cola.

 Fowler also noted that caramel coloring in colas contains substances which have been associated with an increased risk of a number of chronic diseases.
 Meanwhile, the safety of artificial sweeteners, especially aspartame and sucralose, is debatable, with recent research in the International Journal of Molecular Sciences suggesting they may negatively impact gut health.

 "Individuals vary widely in their reactions to these substances," added Fowler.
 "Because of the very real possibility that irreversible cumulative effects [occur]… I'm convinced that we're in the middle of a very large-scale experiment, and that the whole story of the potential impact of diet sodas on health may not be known for years to come."